 Using Zang-Fu (identifying organ syndromes) diagnosis, migraine typically falls into a category of a either Liver Qi, Heart Blood, or GB Qi disharmony.
 There are other TCM causes based on location of headache as well.

 An example for location correlating with cause would be a migraine or head pain at the temple.
 This is the area for the Gallbladder channel and indicates Liver heat rising up to the head.
 The clinician must then diagnose the reason for Liver heat in the first place.
 Points are chosen based on the final diagnosis.
-GB 8 is a commonly employed point, on the sides of the head in the temporalis muscle.
+GB 8 is a commonly employed point, which as the fates would have it is located smack dap on the sides of the head in the temporalis muscle.
 There are other points on the sides of the head that can also relieve head pain as seen in the illustration.

 What about herbs for Migraines?